jeannamatthews-classes/simple-autograding-trombloc/README.md

 ## 📝 TODO:

-* Open a pull request and create a new text file, FEEDBACK.txt.
+* Create a new text file, FEEDBACK.txt.
 In this file, answer the following question: was any of this material about Github new to you?
 If so, what?
 * Create a new markdown file, MARKDOWN.md.
 Experiment with different styles!
 In this file, answer the following question: What is the difference between a text file and a markdown file?
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
-* Go back to your markfown file, MARKDOWN.md, and add some additional information.
-Say the name of the repository you created using your user dashboard.
+* Go back to your markdown file, MARKDOWN.md, and add some additional information.
+What the name of the repository you created using your user dashboard?
 * Optional: Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).